REACT Acronym for Active Shooter Alerts: Meaning & Mindset

 Example: Plan, Escape, Fight is a mental model for survival.

-Best for: Training with mental preparedness focus.
+Best for: Training with a mental preparedness focus.

 22. READY